fahimehazari/Trabecular_Segmentation_CTAn/README.md

-# Trabecular_Segmentation_CTAn
+How to automatically segment trabecular and cortical bone in CT scans, using CTAn.
-Auto separation of trabecular from cortical bone using a morphological escalator or dual thresholding using CTAn.
+Developed by Fahimeh Azari based on morphological escalator and dual thresholding technique.